 The proposed redevelopment will introduce a diverse range of uses onsite including retail, commercial, academic, health and wellness, and entertainment.
-This will assist in creating a walkable community in which many essential services can be easily accessed by both onsite and nearby residents.
+This will assist in creating a walkable community in which both onsite and nearby residents can easily access many essential services.